Pocahontas and the Powhatans of Virginia

 At the time English colonists arrived in the spring of 1607, coastal Virginia was inhabited by the Powhatan Indians, an Algonquian-speaking people.
 The Powhatans were comprised of 30-some tribal groups, with a total population of about 14,000, under the control of Wahunsonacock, sometimes called “Powhatan.”

-The Powhatans lived in villages with houses built of sapling frames covered by reed mats or bark.
+The Powhatans lived in towns with houses built of sapling frames covered by reed mats or bark.
 Villages within the same area belonged to one tribe.
 Each tribe had its own “werowance” or chief, who was subject to Wahunsonacock.
 Although the chiefs were usually men, they inherited their positions of power through the female side of the family.

 Agricultural products – corn, beans and squash – contributed about half of the Powhatan diet.
 Men hunted deer and fished, while women farmed and gathered wild plant foods.
 Women prepared foods and made clothes from deerskins.
 Tools and equipment were made from stone, bone and wood.